Hao Pang

 About Me

 My research interests are in asset pricing, macro-finance, monetary policy, and behavioral macro.
-My current research agenda is centered around the expectations of different agents (professional forecasters, the Fed, etc.) about macrovariables and how these affect asset pricing.
+My current research agenda is centered around the beliefs of different agents (professional forecasters, the Fed, etc.) and how these affect asset pricing.

-I am also interested in applying machine learning and natural language processing in macro-finance research.
+I am also interested in textual analysis in macro-finance research.

 Please find my latest CV here: [CV]